What is customer experience?

 What is customer experience management software?

-It should also enable you to take direct action in response to what your experience data is telling you.
+It should also enable you to take direct action in response to what your experience data is telling you about customer journeys.
 This might be through a ticketing and notifications system that alerts the relevant people about problems or questions, or by closing the loop with customers by contacting them directly, wherever they’ve fed back to you.

 Why invest in customer experience management software?

-Three reasons – volume, speed and complexity.
-If you want to do CX well, you need to be able to master all three at the same time, and the right software can get you there.
+Aside from naturally sitting at the core of your customer experience strategy, there are three key reasons why business customers should think about using CXM software: volume, speed, and complexity.
+If you want to manage customer experiences well, you need to be able to master all three at the same time, and the right software can get you there.

-Having a dedicated CX management platform in place gives you the means to bridge across those silos and connect the right people to the right information at the right time in a strategic manner, leading to increased revenue and happier customers.
+Having a dedicated customer experience management platform in place gives you the means to bridge across those silos and connect the right people to the right information at the right time in a strategic manner, leading to increased revenue and happier customers in a few key ways:

 Wherever customer experiences are happening, that’s where you need to be listening.

-The right software will provide you with tools to set up listening posts in all the right places, be it on your website, on social media, owned or third-party apps, or in physical locations.
+The right software will provide you with tools to set up listening posts and capture customer feedback in all the right places – be it on your website, on social media, on owned or third-party apps, or in physical locations.

-Your software should be set up to gather customer feedback through a variety of methods from web and SMS surveys all the way through to Interactive Voice Response (IVR) and live chat modules.
+Your software should be set up to gather customer feedback through a variety of methods from web and SMS surveys to Interactive Voice Response (IVR) and live chat modules.

 All these feedback channels should track back to the same centralized system, giving you a meaningful overview whenever you need it.